uclahs-cds/pipeline-align-DNA/.github/PULL_REQUEST_TEMPLATE.md

 ``metadata.yaml`` and the ``manifest`` block in the config as part of this pull request, am listed already, or do not wish to be listed. (*This acknowledgement is optional.*)

-- [ ] I have updated the version number in the `metadata.yaml` and config file following [semver](https://semver.org/), or the version number has already been updated. (*Leave it unchecked if you are unsure what the new version number should be.*)

 - [ ] I have added the changes included in this pull request to the `CHANGELOG.md` under the next release version or unreleased, and updated the date.

+- [ ] I have updated the version number in the `metadata.yaml` and config file following [semver](https://semver.org/), or the version number has already been updated. (*Leave it unchecked if you are unsure about new version number and discuss it with the infrastructure team in this PR.*)

 - [ ] I have tested the pipeline on at least one A-mini sample with aligner setting to `BWA-MEM2`, `HISAT2`, and both.
 The paths to the test config files and output directories were attached below.